Follow me on Twitter @tonylerman

 I am the author of numerous papers and articles on contemporary Jewish affairs, Middle East politics, international relations, antisemitism and racism.
 I am Editor of Jewish Communities of the World: A Comprehensive Guide, published in 1989 by Macmillan, and was Assistant Editor of the annual Survey of Jewish Affairs from 1982 to 1992, published by Blackwell.
 From 1985 to 1986 I was the Editor of the Jewish Quarterly magazine.

-I am a member of the Black-Jewish Forum and of the Advisory Committee of the Holocaust Exhibition at the Imperial War Museum.
+I was a member of the Black-Jewish Forum and of the Advisory Committee of the Holocaust Exhibition at the Imperial War Museum.
 I was a founder member of the Jewish Forum for Justice and Human Rights, and a founder member of the Independent Jewish Voices (IJV) steering group, a Trustee of the Humanitarian Trust and a Board Member of the European Jewish Publication Society.
-I was a member of the Board of Paideia, the European Institute of Jewish Studies in Stockholm, until 2013 and am a Trustee of the Friends of the Museum of the History of Polish Jews.
+I was a member of the Board of Paideia, the European Institute of Jewish Studies in Stockholm, until 2013 and was a Trustee of the UK Friends of the Museum of the History of Polish Jews.

-I have written for the Independent, Guardian, Haaretz, New York Times, New Statesman, Prospect, the Nation, Congressional Quarterly, Jewish Chronicle, Red Pepper, Jewish Quarterly, openDemocracy, Jewish Renaissance and other publications.
+I have written for the Independent, Guardian, Haaretz, New York Times, New Statesman, Prospect, the Nation, London Review of Books, aufbau, tachles, Congressional Quarterly, Jewish Chronicle, Red Pepper, Jewish Quarterly, openDemocracy, Jewish Renaissance and other publications.
 In the mid-1980s, I was temporary Media Columnist for the Jewish Chronicle for four months.

 My book, The Making and Unmaking of a Zionist: A Personal and Political Journey, was published by Pluto in 2012.
 It explores my personal, political and intellectual engagement with Israel and Zionism over 50 years.

-I lived in Israel for 3 years in the 1960s and 1970s, and served in the Israeli army, spending most of my time living as a member of a kibbutz and worked in a banana plantation on the shores of the Sea of Galilee.
+I lived in Israel for 3 years in the 1960s and 1970s, spending most of my time living as a member of a kibbutz and working in a banana plantation on the shores of the Sea of Galilee.
+I spent three months as a conscript in the Israeli army.